 Developed through the requirement to bring structure and understanding to modern marketing the S.I.T. model categorises techniques and opportunities under the headings of: Strategy, Identity and Technology.

 When combined effectively, S.I.T. guides our purpose and direction.
 This leads to creating stronger connections with audiences.
 The S.I.T. model also helps to define focus.
-By using this technique, you will positively influence the direction of your business.
+By using this technique, you will positively influence the direction of your business and set marketing priorities.

 The S.I.T Model explained: